 - nicotine in cigarettes

 Arrhythmia can be a symptom of more serious underlying disorders, including:

-- coronary heart disease (including a history of previous heart attacks)
+- cardiovascular disease (including a history of previous heart attacks)

 - heart valve or heart muscle abnormalities